-In the first calendar year of doctoral study, or soon thereafter, every Ph.D. student, in consultation with his or her adviser, shall form an early research committee consisting of the adviser and two other faculty members.
+In the first calendar year of doctoral study, or soon thereafter, every Ph.D. student, in consultation with his or her advisor, shall form an early research committee consisting of the advisor and two other faculty members.
 The student should consult with committee members early in the first year to obtain agreement on the nature of the project.
 Committee members are expected to provide counsel as the early research project develops.
 Whenever extended work with a faculty member is anticipated, the student should arrange for independent study credit.

 The student shall formally present to his or her committee a written and oral report on the early research project.
 All three members of the committee must approve the work as satisfying the early research requirement for the Ph.D., and they should sign the Early Research Requirement form.
-The completed Early Research Requirement form must be filed with the departmental contact in the Academic and Instructional Services Office.
+The completed Early Research Requirement form must be filed with the departmental contact in the Graduate Student Services Office.

-A student who has completed a master's dissertation as part of earlier graduate work may, upon the advice of his or her adviser, present that research as the early research project.
+A student who has completed a master's dissertation as part of earlier graduate work may, upon the advice of his or her advisor, present that research as the early research project.
 After hearing the presentation, the Early Research Committee may accept the dissertation as satisfying the early research requirement or, should they judge the dissertation wanting in either quality or relevance to the student's doctoral program, may recommend that it be revised or that another line of inquiry be pursued for the early research requirement.

-A student who enters a master's degree program with the intent of subsequently pursuing the Ph.D. is encouraged to discuss with his or her adviser the possibility of forming the Early Research Committee prior to conducting the master's thesis research.
-(Graduate Faculty Action, December 9, 1988) For all early research involving the use of human subjects, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects.
-The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the Academic and Instructional Services Office prior to the preliminary (oral) exam.
+A student who enters a master's degree program with the intent of subsequently pursuing the Ph.D. is encouraged to discuss with his or her advisor the possibility of forming the Early Research Committee prior to conducting the master's thesis research (Graduate Faculty Action, December 9, 1988).
+For all early research involving the use of human subjects, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Institutional Review Board.
+A letter showing approval from the Campus Institutional Review Board (IRB) must be provided to the department contact in the Graduate Student Services Office prior to the scheduling of the preliminary examination.
+Students should begin the approval process eight weeks prior to the examination.